 - Endovascular therapy embolization, injects a glue-like material directly into the arteries via a catheter

 Gamma Knife for AVMs

 Gamma Knife radiosurgery is very successful at treating small to medium-sized AVMs.
-Obliteration (destruction) rates for AVMs less than 3 cm in diameter are about 80-85 percent.
+Obliteration (destruction) rates for AVMs less than 3 cm in diameter are about 80% to 85%.
 This technology allows us to treat patients with large AVMS, which usually can’t be operated on.
 You may need to undergo radiosurgery a second time if the AVM decreased in volume but still remains.

 We use a staged approach for extremely large AVMs.
 Your doctor divides one large AVM into two parts, treating one part in the first session and the other part three to six months later.
 Your doctor will follow up:

 - Every six months with an MRI scan

 - After three years, with an angiogram to determine if the AVM has been destroyed

 There is no way to prevent an arteriovenous malformation.
 To help reduce your chances of hemorrhaging, take the following steps:

 - Learn about ways to avoid high blood pressure, such as:

 - Maintain a healthy weight